-A green roof, also known as a living roof, is a vegetative layer that is grown atop a roof or building.
-Typically installed on flat roofs, green roofs are essential to the energy efficiency of commercial and residential buildings.
-Green roofs provide shade, remove heat from the atmosphere, and reduce the temperature of the roof’s surface. and the surrounding air.
+A green roof, also known as a living roof, is a vegetative layer grown atop a roof or building.
+Typically installed on flat roofs, green roofs can contribute to the energy efficiency of commercial and residential buildings by providing shade, removing heat from the air surrounding the building, and reducing the temperature of the roof’s surface.

 How does a green roof work?

 Green roofs are made up of several layers, each with its own specific purpose:

 - Vegetation – The top layer of a green roof is vegetation.
 It’s important to choose vegetation that will thrive in the surrounding climate.
 Taller, heavier plants can be used on flat, commercial rooftops while smaller, lighter vegetation can be used on a slanted or residential roof.